justinfagnani/zipadee/README.md

 Zipadee aims to have safe default behavior.
-Part of this is treating all text responses as plain text by default, and only responding with a MIME type of `text/html` (or other) if the developer specifically sets the type, or uses the built-in `html` template tag.
+Part of this is treating all text responses as plain text by default, and only responding with a MIME type of `text/html` (or other) if the developer specifically sets the type or uses the built-in `html` template tag.

 ```ts